emc-mongoose/darzee/README.md

 ## Configuring container images parameters

 Versions and hosts are stored within the environment variables.
 You're able to change them via .env file inside the root directory.
-If you rename some of them, make sure you rename it in other files: build.gradle, nginx.conf.template
+If you rename some of them, make sure you rename it in other files: build.gradle